barinali/barinali.github.io/about.md

 tags: about
 ---

-Hey, I'm Ali, front-end developer from Istanbul, Turkey.
-I've been working at [VNGRS](http://vngrs.com).
+Hey, I am Ali, a front-end developer from Berlin, Germany.
+I have been working at [immmr GmbH](https://immmr.com).

 ### Education

 I graduated from Computer Education and Instructional Technology at Istanbul University.
-I've been currently studying Management Information Systems as a master student at Ahmet Yesevi University.
+I had been studying Management Information Systems as a master student at Ahmet Yesevi University.
+But I had dropped out to move to Berlin.

-### What I use?
-What I build?
+### What I do?

+__As a person__, I am always trying to improve myself in anyway.
+It does not have to be related to just hard skills.
+So I may call myself as an [informavore](https://en.wikipedia.org/wiki/Informavore).

-__As a front-end developer__, I use technologies like HTML5, CSS3, Javascript, AngularJS for my daily work.
-I am also interested in discovering new technologies and getting information about CS concepts.
-I develop my own jQuery plugins when I need at project.
-I've been developing some web based games with [PhaserJS](https://github.com/photonstorm/phaser).
+__As a front-end developer__, I am very close with Javascript as you would appreciate.
+I do not discriminate any technology since Javascript is rapidly-developing.
+I was working within AngularJS tech stack before.
+Nowadays, I have been working within React tech stack.
+I am also interested in discovering new technologies, and getting information about CS concepts.

 __As a back-end developer__ (usually for my side projects), I use [NodeJS](https://github.com/nodejs/node) with [ExpressJS](https://github.com/expressjs/express) for building APIs.
 Nowadays, I am trying GO programming language.

-__In shortly__, I love building something with Javascript.
+__In a nutshell__, I love building, getting knowledge.

-__In addition to all these__, I am experienced with Wordpress, PHP, and Python.

 > "Choose a job you love, and you will never have to work a day in your life." – Confucius